-Here are a few examples of questions to ask in a relationship to comprehend what your partner thinks.
+Here are 10 good questions to ask your partner to comprehend how your partner thinks.

 What’s your favorite way to receive affection? – Everyone likes receiving love uniquely if they are unsure what to reply, all the more fun since you can explore it together.